ebaauw/homebridge-zp/README.md

 - Control from HomeKit of play/pause per Sonos group;
 - Control from HomeKit of volume, mute, bass, treble, and loudness per Sonos zone;
 - Control from HomeKit of grouping Sonos zones into one Sonos group.
 Support for multiple Sonos groups created with the Sonos app;
-- Optional control from HomeKit of group volume and mute per Sonos group.
+- Optional control from HomeKit of group volume and group mute per Sonos group.
 - Real-time monitoring from Homekit of play/pause state, volume, mute, bass, treble, loudness, current track, group membership, and, optionally, group volume and group mute.
 Like the Sonos app, homebridge-zp subscribes to ZonePlayer events to receive notifications.

 ## Zones
 The homebridge-zp plugin creates an accessory per Sonos zone, named after the zone, e.g. "Living Room Sonos" for the "Living Room" zone.
 Three services are created for each accessory:

 1. "Living Room Sonos Group" for the group the zone is in.
 This service provides play/pause control, (in future) input selection, and, optionally, group volume and group mute control.
 It is tied to the Sonos AVTransport endpoint, and, optionally, to the GroupRenderingControl endpoint;

 2. "Living Room Sonos Zone" for the zone itself.
 This service provides control for volume, mute, bass, treble, and loudness.
 It is tied to the Sonos RenderingControl endpoint;

 3. The accessory information service.

 By default, homebridge-zp creates the Group and Zone services as `Switch`.
 In addition to the standard `On` characteristic for play/pause control, the Group service contains additional characteristics for `Track`, `Zone Group`, and optionally `Volume` and `Mute`.
 The optional `Volume` and `Mute` are linked to the group volume and mute.